 - coordinates official Ministerial-hosted functions and major government ceremonial and special events, including state funerals and memorial services;

-- supports the planning and delivery of royal, head of state, head of mission and other official visits to the NT;
+- supports the planning and delivery of royal, head of state, head of mission and other dignitary visits to the NT;

 - liaises with the diplomatic and consular corps to facilitate engagement with the Chief Minister, NT ministers, the Northern Territory Government and other NT stakeholders;

 - provides advice relating to official gifts and formal gift exchanges

 - offers general protocol-related event management advice to NT businesses and the general public.

 These services help government promote the Territory as a place to live, work and invest, contribute to the growth of stronger national and international relationships and help foster a strong community spirit through recognising achievement and celebrating important events.

 NT Flag and emblems

 Go to the NT Flag web pages to read about the history and use of the Northern Territory Flag, including how and when to fly a national and/or Territory flag at half-mast.

 Organisations can sign up for NT flag marshal notifications here, to receive information regarding occasions where it is appropriate to fly the NT Flag and Australian National Flag at half-mast.